oVirt/ovirt-site/source/guest-agent/linux.html.md

 # Linux

-## An overview how the single sign on process works on Linux systems
+## An overview how the single sign on process works on GNU/Linux systems

 ![](Ovirt-guest-agent-sso-linux.png "Ovirt-guest-agent-sso-linux.png")